News

 Critical Questions for Human-Centered AI

-Developing human-centered AI and upskilling employees raise three critical questions:
+The development of human-centered AI raises three critical questions:

-- Who is the human in human-centered efforts?
-Is it an executive, a middle manager, an assembly line worker, or someone in a rural area with limited internet?
-Is it someone waiting for self-driving cars, expecting rain for crops during a drought, or an islander anticipating high tide?
+1. Who is the human in human-centered efforts?
+Is it an executive, a middle manager, an assembly line worker, or someone in a rural area with limited internet access?

-- Who is envisioning the human using AI?
-Is it a young, male technologist, or a diverse team with a complex understanding of humanity?
-Women and people of color are underrepresented in AI.
+2. Who is envisioning the human using AI?
+Is it a young, male technologist, or a diverse team with a nuanced understanding of humanity?

 WEF and AI Guardrails

-The Forum’s Centre for the Fourth Industrial Revolution (C4IR) has created the AI Governance Alliance to address concerns about generative AI and the necessity for strong AI governance frameworks.
+The Forum’s Centre for the Fourth Industrial Revolution (C4IR) has established the AI Governance Alliance to address concerns about generative AI and the need for robust governance frameworks.
 The Alliance brings together leaders from industry, government, academia, and civil society to support transparent and inclusive AI systems.
-This includes AI Transformation of Industries initiatives, with the Centres for Energy and Materials, Advanced Manufacturing and Supply Chains, Cybersecurity, Nature and Climate, and the Global Industries team.
+Initiatives such as the AI Transformation of Industries and Centres for Energy and Materials, Advanced Manufacturing, and Cybersecurity are part of this effort.